WalrusNetwork/SportPaper/README.md

 # SportPaper

-A fork of Paper 1.8 with changes for the Stratus Network using Magnet's build system.
+A fork of Paper 1.8 with changes for the Walrus Network using Magnet's build system.

 Requirements
 ------------